dodoslavn/domain_blacklist/README.md

 # Blacklist of domains marked for scam/spam activities
 Script which downloads list of domains which are marked for bad activities, and set them to not translate in your DNS.
+SystemD service to run this script periodically for domain list refresh included.
 ## Preparations/requirements
 You will need Unbound DNS server, SystemD and admin access (tested on Debian ~~12~~ 13)
 ~~and you will need to add to the Unbound config /etc/unbound/unbound.conf , in the "server:" part, this line:~~